Bodykudo/Aura/README.md

 - **Image Processing**: Aura can apply grayscale, normalization, and equalization to images, and it provides a histogram for visualizing the image's color distribution.

 - **Thresholding**: Aura supports both global and local thresholding, allowing users to adjust the intensity levels in an image to separate objects from the background.
+It includes Otsu, Optimal, and Spectral thresholding methods.

 - **Hough Transform**: Aura can perform Hough Transform for line, circles, and ellipses detection.

 - **Active Contouring**: Aura supports active contouring for calculating perimeter and area of detected shapes.

+- **Corner Detection**: Aura can detect corners in an image using Harris and Lambda operators.

+- **SIFT Descriptors**: Aura uses Scale-Invariant Feature Transform (SIFT) descriptors to detect keypoints and apply image matching using Sum of Squared Differences (SSD) and Normalized Cross Correlation (NCC).

+- **Image Segmentation**: Aura supports various image segmentation techniques, including K-Means Clustering, Mean Shift Segmentation, Agglomerative Segmentation, and Region Growing Segmentation.

+- **Face Detection and Recognition**: Aura can detect faces in an image and recognize them using Principal Component Analysis (PCA) and Support Vector Machine (SVM) classifier.

 These features make Aura a versatile tool for a wide range of image processing tasks.